 - Bachelor of Design/Bachelor of Business

-- Bachelor of Engineering (Honours)/Bachelor of Business
+- Bachelor of Engineering (Honours)/Bachelor of Business (Gold Coast Campus)

-- Bachelor of Environmental Science/Bachelor of Business
+- Bachelor of Engineering (Honours)/Bachelor of Business (Nathan Campus)

-- Bachelor of International Tourism and Hotel Management/Bachelor of Business
+- Bachelor of International Tourism and Hotel Management/Bachelor of Business (Nathan Campus)

-- Bachelor of Laws (Honours)/Bachelor of Criminology and Criminal Justice
+- Bachelor of Laws (Honours)/Bachelor of Business

 Our Food Futures research group concentrates on policy and practice to improve the resilience of our food production systems.
 Our broad research capability spans from fundamental research in chemical and biomolecular systems to native and forest ecosystems, as well as agricultural and horticultural production systems.